Gilyard leads Richmond against George Mason after 23-point game | WTOP News

 Fairfax, Virginia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Richmond faces the George Mason Patriots after Jacob Gilyard scored 23 points in Richmond’s 62-59 win over the George Mason Patriots.
+BOTTOM LINE: Richmond takes on the George Mason Patriots after Jacob Gilyard scored 23 points in Richmond’s 62-59 win against the George Mason Patriots.

-The Patriots have gone 8-2 in home games.
-George Mason is fifth in the A-10 scoring 72.2 points while shooting 46.4% from the field.
+The Patriots are 8-2 on their home court.
+George Mason has a 6-2 record in games decided by 10 or more points.

-The Spiders are 7-4 in conference play.
+The Spiders have gone 7-4 against A-10 opponents.
 Richmond ranks seventh in the A-10 with 23.5 defensive rebounds per game led by Tyler Burton averaging 5.5.

-The teams square off for the 10th time in conference play this season.
-The Spiders won the last meeting 62-59 on Feb.
-8. Gilyard scored 23 points to help lead the Spiders to the win.
+The teams meet for the 10th time in conference play this season.
+The Spiders won 62-59 in the last matchup on Feb.
+8. Gilyard led the Spiders with 23 points, and Davonte Gaines led the Patriots with 17 points.

-TOP PERFORMERS: Davonte Gaines is averaging 11.4 points and 8.7 rebounds for the Patriots.
-De’Von Cooper is averaging 1.9 made 3-pointers over the last 10 games for George Mason.
+TOP PERFORMERS: Josh Oduro is shooting 56.3% and averaging 17.7 points for the Patriots.
+D’Shawn Schwartz is averaging 10.4 points over the last 10 games for George Mason.

-Burton is scoring 16.9 points per game and averaging 7.3 rebounds for the Spiders.
-Gilyard is averaging 11.1 points and 1.9 rebounds over the last 10 games for Richmond.
+Burton is averaging 16.9 points and 7.3 rebounds for the Spiders.
+Gilyard is averaging 1.9 made 3-pointers over the last 10 games for Richmond.

 LAST 10 GAMES: Patriots: 5-5, averaging 71.1 points, 31.1 rebounds, 14.3 assists, 3.7 steals and 3.2 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 68.2 points per game.